-- A. Analyze the relationship between involvement in physical activity and the development of social and emotional health and well-being (e.g., its role in promoting self-esteem, self-expression, and sense of belonging and connectedness). - B. Demonstrate knowledge of basic principles of nutrition, hydration, and weight management and ways in which eating and activity patterns affect physical performance and personal health and well-being. - C. Identify principles and techniques for selecting appropriate foods, activities, and strategies for developing and maintaining healthy levels of fitness and body composition. - D. Analyze the influences of various factors (e.g., rest, nutrition, substance use, heredity) on physical, social, mental, and emotional health and demonstrate knowledge of techniques and principles for evaluating personal health-risk factors. - E. Apply knowledge of positive health and physical activity behaviors (e.g., persevering at a challenging task, providing and accepting constructive feedback) and their role in promoting students' social and emotional health. - F. Apply knowledge of procedures, activities, resources, and benefits involved in developing and maintaining personal lifelong health and wellness and weight management plans. - G. Recognize the effects of stress on the body, the role of physical activity in managing stress, and the physiological and psychological benefits of stress management. - H. Demonstrate knowledge of common misconceptions, faulty practices, corrective strategies, and resources related to physical activity, health and wellness, exercise, and nutrition. - I. Demonstrate knowledge of physical literacy and health literacy principles and procedures, as well as related criteria (e.g., analyzing fitness data to create personal goals; locating and evaluating health information, products, or services).
+- A. Analyze the relationship between involvement in physical activity and the development of social and emotional health and well-being (e.g., its role in promoting self-esteem, self-expression, and sense of belonging and connectedness). - A.B.
+Demonstrate knowledge of basic principles of nutrition, hydration, and weight management and ways in which diet eating and exercise activity patterns affect physical performance and personal health and well-being. - B.C.
+Identify principles and techniques for evaluating body composition and for selecting appropriate foods, activities, and strategies for developing and maintaining a-healthy levels of fitness and body composition. - C.D.
+Analyze the influences of various factors (e.g., rest, nutrition, substance use, heredity) on physical, social, mental, and emotional health and demonstrate knowledge of techniques and principles for evaluating personal health-risk factors. - D.E.
+Apply knowledge of positive health and fitness-physical activity behaviors (e.g., persevering at a challenging task, providing and accepting constructive feedback) and their role in promoting both students' social and emotional health-and students' understanding of the relationships between behavior choices and personal health and wellness. - E.F.
+Apply knowledge of procedures, activities, resources, and benefits involved in developing, estimating, and maintaining a healthy body composition (e.g., reducing consumption of nutrient dense foods) personal lifelong health and wellness and weight management plans. - F.G.
+Recognize the effects of stress on the body, techniques for the role of physical activity in managing stress, and the physiological and psychological benefits of stress management. - G.H.
+Demonstrate knowledge of common misconceptions, and faulty practices, corrective strategies, and resources related to physical activity, health and wellness, exercise, and diet nutrition and of strategies and resources for addressing and correcting such misconceptions and practices. - H.I.
+Demonstrate knowledge of physical literacy and health literacy principles, and procedures, and well as related criteria (e.g., analyzing fitness data to create personal goals; for locating, and evaluating, and selecting health and fitness information, products, programs, facilities, and or services (e.g., evaluating marketing claims for weight management products and programs, researching health and fitness equipment and facilities).